Suor/Suor.github.io/source/drafts/asynchronous-operations.markdown

 ## Callbacks

 It's the simplest way to do async programming.
-You make a call and supply a function to call you back then the thing is done:
+You make a call and supply a function to call you back when the thing is done:

 ```js
 redis.get('some-key', function (err, someValue) {